ozyurtf/cpu-scheduler/README.md

 ```
 enter_region:
-  TSL REGISTER, LOCK | Reads the value of the lock into the register and sets the lock variable to 1
+  TSL REGISTER, LOCK
+    | Reads the value of the lock into the register and sets the lock variable to 1
-  CMP REGISTER, #0   | Compares the value in the register with 0.
+  CMP REGISTER, #0
+    | Compares the value in the register with 0.
+  JNE enter_region
-  JNE enter_region   | If the value in the register is not 0, this means that the another process already locked the variable and it is currently in it's critical region.
-That's why this process keeps waiting until the other process that locked the variable unlock it and leaves it's critical region.
+    | If the value in the register is not 0,
+    | this means that the another process already locked the variable and
+    | it is currently in it's critical region.
+    | That's why this process keeps waiting until the other process
+    | that locked the variable unlock it and leaves its critical region.
+  RET
-  RET                | If the value in register is 0, this means that the lock is available, and no other process is in it's critical region right now.
-And therefore this function returns allowing the process to enter it's critical region.
+    | If the value in the register is 0,
+    | this means that the lock is available,
+    | and no other process is in its critical region right now.
+    | Therefore this function returns, allowing the process to enter it's critical region.

 leave_region:
+  MOVE_LOCK, #0
-  MOVE_LOCK, #0      | Stores the value of 0 in the lock variable and releases the lock.
+    | Stores the value of 0 in the lock variable and releases the lock.
+  RET
-  RET                | Returns, allowing other threads to attempt to acquire the lock.
+    | Returns, allowing other threads to attempt to acquire the lock.
 ```

 ## XCHG

 ```
 enter_region:
-  MOVE REGISTER, #1   | Load the value of 1 into the register.
+  MOVE REGISTER, #1
+    | Load the value of 1 into the register.
-  XCHG REGISTER, LOCK | Swap the value of the register with the lock
+  XCHG REGISTER, LOCK
+    | Swap the value of the register with the lock

-    // Let's say that the current value of the lock is 0.
+    | Let's say that the current value of the lock is 0.
-    // The processor reads this value in the lock.
+    | The processor reads this value in the lock.
-    // And then it writes the current value of the register (1) to lock,
+    | And then it writes the current value of the register (1) to lock,
-    // and writes the value of the lock (0) into the register at the same time.
+    | and writes the value of the lock (0) into the register at the same time.
-    // After this, the register is now equal to 0 (which means the lock is acquired)
+    | After this, the register is now equal to 0 (which means the lock is acquired)
-    // and the lock is now equal to 1 (which represents a locked state)
+    | and the lock is now equal to 1 (which represents a locked state)
-    // So by storing the initial value of the lock (0) in the register
+    | So by storing the initial value of the lock (0) in the register
-    // and using the swap operation,
+    | and using the swap operation,
-    // we can check the initial value of the lock and set the lock variable
+    | we can check the initial value of the lock and set the lock variable
-    // to a desired state in an atomic operation.
+    | to a desired state in an atomic operation.
-    // And this atomic operation prevents the situation in which
+    | And this atomic operation prevents the situation in which
-    // one process (e.g. process A) checks the lock variable and another process (e.g. process B) acquires the lock
+    | one process (e.g. process A) checks the lock variable and another process (e.g. process B) acquires the lock
-    // before the process A sets the lock variable.
+    | before the process A sets the lock variable.

+  JNE enter_region
-  JNE enter_region    | If the value in register is not 0, this means that the lock is already set and some process in it's critical region.
-So in that case, wait until that process leaves the critical region by jumping into enter_region until the value in register is 0.
+    | If the value in register is not 0,
+    | this means that the lock is already set and
+    | some process in it's critical region.
+So in that case,
+    | wait until that process leaves the critical region
+    | by jumping into enter_region until the value in register is 0.
+  RET
-  RET                 | Return, indicating that lock is acquired and critical region is entered..
+    | Return, indicating that lock is acquired and critical region is entered..

 leave_region:
+  MOVE_LOCK, #0
-  MOVE_LOCK, #0       | Store the value of 0 in lock variable meaning that the lock is released.
+    | Store the value of 0 in lock variable meaning that the lock is released.
+  RET
-  RET                 | Return, indicating that the lock is released.
+    | Return, indicating that the lock is released.
 ```

 So, the solutions we tried until now, **Peterson's solution**, **TSL**, and **XCHG**, to achieve mutual exclusion and prevent race conditions were correct.
 But they had some issues.